IV Therapy

 • Sudden deterioration due to underlying illness

-At DocSquad, IV therapy is administered by or under direct supervision of a registered medical doctor, with proper monitoring throughout the session.
+At DocSquad, IV therapy is administered by licensed medical personnel, with proper monitoring throughout the session.

 4. Feeding, Positioning, and Timing Are Important